Frequently Asked Questions

 1. What is the proposed project?

-The project includes construction of a 150 to 200 room full-service Delta by Marriott Hotel, and a 14,725 square foot Banquet Room.
+The project includes the construction of a 200 room full-service Delta by Marriott Hotel and a 14,725 square foot Banquet Room.
 The entire Conference Center, which includes a pre-convention area and back-of-house space is approximately 35,960 square feet.
 The Delta by Marriott Hotel and Conference Center will be located on the grounds of the MPEC Facilities.
-The total cost of the hotel is estimated to be $4o to $45 million and the Ballroom/Conference Center space is estimated to cost $12 million.
+The total cost of the hotel is estimated to be $48 million and the Banquet Room/Conference Center space is estimated to cost $14.8 million.

 2. What is a “Full-Service Hotel”?